 Communication should be regular.
 Failure to hold up your end of the communication will make the coach lose interest.
 Remember there are a lot of high school players vying for a select number of college roster spots.
 You are part of a big numbers game.
 Coaches don’t have time to invest in players who don’t respond.

-This past season, my senior captain and goal keeper was not able to play with a club her junior or senior year of high school.
+Several years ago a player who had a distinguished college career for me, including being my captain and goal keeper was not able to play with a club her junior or senior year of high school.
 She played only high school.
 I didn’t find her.
 She found me.
 She called and scheduled a campus visit.
 In all she came to campus three times her senior year in high school.
 After months of demonstrating interest in the school, I watched one of her high school playoff games.
 Her freshmen year of college she won the starting position between the posts.
 She was that good.
 Had she not been determined to seek me out, she never would have stepped foot on a college playing surface.

 They Have Got To See You Play!